zotoio/x-fidelity/README.md

 # x-fidelity

 x-fidelity is an advanced CLI tool and paired config server designed to perform opinionated framework adherence checks within a codebase.
 It provides a flexible and extensible way to ensure your projects are using specific standards, tools and best practices.
+It is based on https://github.com/CacheControl/json-rules-engine a powerful, lightweight rules engine.

 ```
 =====================================